Designate as authenticator for Lets EncryptΒΆ

 Install

-and python package manager pip by runningsudo apt install certbot python3-designateclient python3-pip
+certbotand python package manager pip by runningsudo apt install certbot python3-designateclient python3-pip.Using pip install the

 sudo pip3 install certbot-dns-openstack